- Young Minds:

 If other professionals are involved, a meeting may be held to discuss your child’s needs, share strategies used, and ensure provision is put in place before your child starts

-The SENCO and/or Early Years Foundation Stage manager may make a home visit and also visit your child if they are attending another provision or school; this will automatically happen if your child is starting in the school Foundation Stage 1 class (nursery class).
+The SENCO and/or Early Years Foundation Stage manager may make a home visit and also visit your child if they are attending another provision or school; this will automatically happen if your child is starting in the Nursery class.

 We may suggest adaptations to the settling in period to help your child to settle more easily, but these will be agreed with you.